Federal Gang Crimes – 18 U.S.C. § 521

 RICO-Related Offenses

-Over the course of the last twenty-five years I've handled a lot of gang-related offenses at the federal level.
-Usually what I'm seeing happening is the feds coming in, arresting a huge chunk of a particular gang after a two, three, four, five year investigation and charging them basically with RICO-related offenses
+Over the last twenty-five years, I've handled many gang-related offenses at the federal level.
+Usually, the feds come in, arrest a large chunk of a particular gang after a two-, three---, four---, or five-year investigation, and charge them with RICO-related offenses.

-Of course, that's the Racketeering and Organized Crime Act that was passed some time ago but it's perfect in order for the feds to go after gang members.
+Of course, that's the Racketeering and Organized Crime Act that was passed some time ago, but it's the perfect order for the feds to go after gang members.

-The state government was having a lot of trouble tracking these gang members, surveilling them and doing the appropriate investigation because a lot of the gangs are involved with drugs, guns, murders, threatening of witnesses and it is very difficult sometimes for the state to have the manpower and the funds to be able to investigate some of these gang-related offenses in Los Angeles and throughout the country for that matter.
+The state government had a lot of trouble tracking these gang members, surveilling them, and doing the appropriate investigation because a lot of the gangs are involved with drugs, guns, murders, and threatening of witnesses.
+It is very difficult sometimes for the state to have the workforce and the funds to be able to investigate some of these gang-related offenses in Los Angeles and throughout the country, for that matter.

-What they've done is they've got the feds and they will work in task force with the feds.
+What they've done is they've got the feds, and they will work in a task force with the feds.
 It's not just the federal government coming in.
-They will work with the state as well, the local police, in order to execute warrants, get intel, do surveillance and ultimately arrest people and charge them at the federal level.
+They will also work with the state and the local police to execute warrants, get intel, do surveillance, and ultimately arrest people and charge them at the federal level.

-When you're talking about racketeering/guns, you're talking about mandatory minimums, a lot of times in the ten-year range or more and people are looking at huge amounts of time and they don't even realize it and they can't really understand what's going on with them until it's just simply too late and they're caught up in a big federal case, looking at a lot of time and they don't know how to help themselves get out of it.
+When you're talking about racketeering/guns, you're talking about mandatory minimums, often in the ten-year range or more.
+People are looking at huge amounts of time, and they don't even realize it.
+They can't really understand what's going on with them until it's just simply too late.
+They're caught up in a big federal case, looking at a lot of time, and they don't know how to help themselves get out of it.

 So, that's where a good criminal defense attorney who is used to dealing with gang/RICO-related offenses knows what to do, knows what the ins and outs are, knows how to help somebody make the right decision about what's best for them — whether they're going to fight the case, negotiate the case, cooperate with the government — it all has to do with what type of a case you're looking at, what evidence the government has against you at the federal level and what you feel is the right thing to do under the circumstances of your personal case.